centosGit/JLPF/README.md

 3. Implement IOProtocolReader and IOProtocolWriter interfaces.
 These interfaces will serve as framework input/output (i.e. wireless camera communication, network connection).

 4. Implement InputReader, OutputWriter interfaces.
-This interfaces specify how to read and write from protocols.
+These interfaces specify how to read and write from protocols.
 A default implementation is given to be used out of the box.
-IORWDefaultImpl can be created by giving a IOProtocolReader and a IOProtocolWriter instances to the constructor.
+IORWDefaultImpl can be created by giving an IOProtocolReader and an IOProtocolWriter instances to the constructor.

 5. Extend and implement IOController class.
 This class will implement main IO execution flow.
 Create an instance by giving a ProcessingCore, InputReader and OutputWriter referenced.
 Initialize and start.